datastreamapp/wqx/docs/README.md

 ## TODO
 - [ ] script to generate docs
   - [ ] ability to search allowed values
-- [ ] wqx schemas should be namespaced in npm
 - [ ] add file level definitions to help minimize size
-- [ ] script to build json-schema
 - [ ] script to build json-table-schema

 <div align="center">